TritonDataCenter/smartos-docs/docs/managing-instances-with-vmamd.md

 - manual migration
 - `vmadm send`/`vmadm receive`

-Wichever method you choose, you will need to manually create the `cores` dataset before booting the zone on the desitination.
+Whichever method you choose, you will need to manually create the `cores` dataset before booting the zone on the desitination.
 See below.

 Before starting, it's a good idea to make sure the origin image for the zone